WomensLaw serves and supports all survivors.

 View all

-• not commit acts of violence, force, or threat, or crimes resulting in injury to a person or damage to property;
+• prohibit the abuser from committing acts of violence, force, or threat, or crimes resulting in injury to you or damage to your property;

-• prohibit any contact by the abuser with you or your family or household members (and, for emergency orders only, this can include prohibiting the abuser from being in your/their “physical presence,” which includes intentionally maintaining eye contact with you/them or unreasonably being within 100 feet from your/their home or work);
+• prohibit any contact by the abuser with you or your family or household members; Note: For emergency orders only, this can include prohibiting the abuser from being in your “physical presence,” which includes intentionally maintaining eye contact with you or unreasonably being within 100 feet from your home or work;

-• grant you possession of a pet or companion animal (if you are considered an owner of the pet); and/or
+• give you possession of a pet or companion animal if you are considered an owner of the pet;

-• follow any other orders the judge decides are necessary to prevent:
+• order anything else that the judge decides is necessary to prevent:

 • communication or other contact of any kind by the abuser.1